alassane8/BattleShip/README.md

 - End of the game:
 Implement logic to detect the end of the game.
 The game can end when all of a player's ships have been sunk.
 Announce the winner and conclude the game appropriately.

+- Optimize game window:
+Optimizing the game window refers to the process of enhancing and improving the visual and functional aspects of the in-game display.
+This involves maximizing the efficient use of screen space, prioritizing important game elements, minimizing clutter, and ensuring a responsive and visually pleasing gaming experience.